LokkoLori/cynthcart-dsd/readme.txt

 https://www.facebook.com/doublescoredungeon

 requested features:
-- get tempo by tapping
+- set tempo by tapping
 - tempo based effects like PWM, vibrato, fast arpeggio etc.
 - playing mode with Keyboard + Joystic for Guitar of Wor.
 Similar to guitar hero.

+build:

+make.bat

+it will compile the cynth-dsd.asm into cynth-dsd.prg and start it with WinVICE x64.exe ... pls add it to you path.